 Outside the United States: WFBIUS6S (SWIFT code)

-Note: For international transfers, a SWIFT code is used instead of a routing number.
+Note: For international transfers, the Wells Fargo SWIFT code is used instead of a routing number.

 Line of Credit Routing Numbers

 Routing number based on the first 3 digits of your account number

 |Account Number||Routing Number|